yijie-li2022/starter-hugo-academic/content/project/des-secure-communication-pyqt/index.md

 ## Introduction

-This is a python implementation of DES encryption algorithms with PyQT GUI.
+This is a python implementation of DES-secure Communication software with PyQT GUI.

 ## Usage

-Download win64 executable file from [link](https://github.com/Att100/DES-Encryption-PyQT/releases) and follow the instruction in [link](https://github.com/Att100/DES-Encryption-PyQT/blob/main/doc/images.pptx)
+Download win64 executable file from [link]() and follow the instruction in [link]()